Thursday, August 24, 2023

 These stores underscore the fact that everything in this universe is energy.
 So, even gender should be seen as such; varying expressions of the same energy, depicted in different cultures as Purusha-Prakriti and Yin-Yang.

-Further, in the Valmiki Ramayana, Lord Rama’s devotee and companion Hanuman is said to have seen rakshasa women kissing and embracing other women during his Lankan sojourn.
+Further, in the Valmiki Ramayana, Lord Rama’s devotee and companion Hanuman is said to have seen rakshasa women kissing and embracing each other during his Lankan sojourn.
 At another place, the Ramayana tells the tale of a king named Dilip, who had two wives, but died without leaving an heir.
 The story says that Lord Shiva appeared in the dreams of the widowed queens and told them that if they made love to each other, they would have a child.
-The queens obeyed Lord Shiva and one of them got pregnant and gave birth to a child who grew up to be King Bhagiratha, best known for having brought Ganga from heaven to the earth.
+The queens obeyed Lord Shiva and one of them got pregnant and gave birth to a child who grew up to be King Bhagiratha, best known for having brought Ganga from heaven to earth.

 So, why did our culture that was so libertarian that it expressed sexuality on temple walls and in sex treatises become so close-minded and bigoted?